beemorris/beemorris.github.io/_pages/employment.md

 {% include base_path %}

+I am currently a Localization Engineer at LILT.

-I am the Linguist Lead at TELUS International AI Data Solutions, where I work with NDA-protected client.
+I was the Linguist Lead at TELUS International AI Data Solutions, where I worked with NDA-protected client.

 I have previously been a Ph.D.
 Student, Doctoral Researcher, Associate Instructor and Research Assistant at IU, and a Graduate Assistant at Indiana University via [The LINGUIST List](https://linguistlist.org/people/becca/).